ibexa/documentation-developer/docs/guide/personalization.md

 Visitor events (clicks, buys, ...) on the site need to be sent to the Personalization Solution for the recommendations to be calculated.
 The content types that are marked to be tracked are also exported to the Personalization Engine.
 Please note that you can only recommend what you track!

 By defining the Content Types in the local `app/config/config.yml` file, the content will be initially exported by a script.
-After this, it will be kept in sync with the Personalization Solution everytime a change occurs in the eZ Platform back office.
+After this, it will be kept in sync with the Personalization Solution every time a change occurs in the eZ Platform back office.

 The bundle's configuration is SiteAccess-aware.
 This is an example of the settings (in `config.yml`):